n3m6/jsteaser/README.md

 ## About

-This is a port of the PyTeaser project (https://github.com/xiaoxu193/PyTeaser) to Javascript PyTeaser was in turn a port of the TextTeaser project (https://github.com/MojoJolo/textteaser)
+A port of the PyTeaser project (https://github.com/xiaoxu193/PyTeaser) to Javascript.
+PyTeaser was a port of the TextTeaser project (https://github.com/MojoJolo/textteaser) to Python from Scala.

 ## Installation